bradwright/flask-mustachejs/README.md

 The templates are read off the file system and dropped into the template by a context processor.
 After this the Javascript can pick them up via regular DOM methods.
-Put this into your main `jinja` template:
+Put this into your main inherited `jinja` template:

     {{ mustache_templates }}